jeertmans/manim-slides/docs/source/reference/large_presentation_tips.md

         # change this to Tex at final render
         TextMobject = Text
         text = TextMobject(
             "Hello!
-This will be text for iteration, and can switch to TeX for better kerning at the end!"
+This will be text initially."
+            "Switch to TeX at the end for better kerning!"
         )
 ```